 The Spanish Cortes resumed their sittings on the 1st inst.
 The Budget has been read by Signor Bruil; and it appears that about fifteen millions sterling will be required for the year 1856, and seven millions and a half for the following half year.
 A demand is also made for 298,000,000 reals for an extraordinary expenditure for 1856; but means are provided for defraying it.
-Some further particulars of the Budget are given as follows by the Times Madrid Correspondent :--- The deficit on the ordinary budget of 1856 is stated at 324,000,000 reals, which will be provided for by an increase of propertytax, which the Minister estimates to produce 34,000,000 reals; by the reimposition of the gate and excise dues on articles of general consumption, which is estimated to produce 140,000,000; by alterations in the Customs' tariff, and draughts on the colonial revenues, amounting respectively to 40,000,000 and 74,000,000.
-The Minister calculates that 440,000,000 reals will have been received by the Government from the sales of national property by July 1, 1857, and the proceeds are to be applied to the repayment of the loan of this year and of fifteen days.
-I cannot conceal from you the little faith I the portion of the Sartorius loan of last year which had attach to your felicitations, which you term sincere. been paid in, together with the payment of obligations due to the clergy, charitable institutions, those of public instruction, and corporations, to public works, and the redemption of the public debt.
+Some further particulars of the Budget are given as follows by the Times Madrid Correspondent :- The deficit on the ordinary budget of 1856 is stated at 324,000,000 reals, which will be provided for by an increase of propertytax, which the Minister estimates to produce 34,000,000 reals; by the reimposition of the gate and excise dues | hurriedly to Bucharest to soften matters.
+He asked the on articles of general consumption, which is estimated Director of the Home Department the reason of the to produce 140.000.000; by alterations in the Customs' tariff, and draughts on the colonial revenues, amounting respectively to 40,000,000 and 74,000,000.
+The Minister calculates that 440,000,000 reals will have been received by the Government from the sales of national property by July 1, 1857, and the proceeds are to be applied to the repayment of the loan of this year and of the portion of the Sartorius loan of last year which had been paid in, together with the payment of obligations due to the clergy, charitable institutions, those of public instruction, and corporations, to public works, and the redemption of the public debt.
 A special law will provide for the repayment of the loan of 1854.
 Another law confers on the Bank of San Fernando the title of "General Bank of Spain," and raises its capital from 120,000,000 to 200,000,000 reals.
 The bank is to establish within a year branches at Barcelona, Seville, Cadiz, Malaga, Valencia, Bilbao, Santander, Corunna, Alicante, Valladolid, and Saragossa, and the Government is to be authorised to grant them the privilege of issuing notes.
 The vineyards in the south of France are reported to be doing well.
 The produce will be greatly superior in quantity and quality to that of last year.
-The oidium or vine disease has not done so much injury as was expected.
-The olive and chestnut crops are also excel-
+The oldium or vine disease has not done so much injury as was expected.
+The olive and chestnut crops are also excellent.
+The new Danish Constitution, adopted by the Chambers, has, together with the Electoral Law, been sanctioned by the King in a Council of Ministers; but the Hereditary Prince Ferdinand has refused to sign, and, as the domination of Bonapartism?
+Must the French | a punishment, has been removed from the chief command in Secland.

-The Moniteur publishes the following :--- "The Government of the Emperor has seen with deep regret the publication of a letter on the subject of the affairs of Naples of a nature to engender the belief that the policy of the Emperor, instead of being frank and loyal, as it has always been, towards foreign Governments, might favour, underhand, certain protensions.
+The Moniteur publishes the following :--" The Government of the Emperor has seen with deep regret the publication of a letter on the subject of the affairs of Naples of a nature to engender the belief that the policy of the Emperor, instead of being frank and loyal, as it has always been, towards foreign Governments, might favour, underhand, certain pretensions.
 The Government openly disavows them, under whatever form they may appear."